hacpai/show-me-the-code/Python/README.md

 Give me a word with three consecutive double letters.
 I’ll give you a couple of words that almost qualify, but don’t.
 For example, the word committee, c-o-m-m-i-t-t-e-e.
 It would be great except for the ‘i’ that sneaks in there.
 Or Mississippi: M-i-s-s-i-s-s-i-p-p-i.
 If you could take out those i’s it would work.
 But there is a word that has three consecutive pairs of letters and to the best of my knowledge this may be the only word.
 Of course there are probably 500 more but I can only think of one.
 What is the word?

 Write a program to find it.

+**第 0071 题：**Here’s another Car Talk Puzzler(http://www.cartalk.com/content/puzzler/transcripts/200803):

+“I was driving on the highway the other day and I happened to notice my odometer.
+Like most odometers, it shows six digits, in whole miles only.
+So, if my car had 300,000 miles, for example, I’d see 3-0-0-0-0-0.

+“Now, what I saw that day was very interesting.
+I noticed that the last 4 digits were palindromic; that is, they read the same forward as backward.
+For example, 5-4-4-5 is a palindrome, so my odometer could have read 3-1-5-4-4-5.

+“One mile later, the last 5 numbers were palindromic.
+For example, it could have read 3-6-5-4-5-6.
+One mile after that, the middle 4 out of 6 numbers were palindromic.
+And you ready for this?
+One mile later, all 6 were palindromic!

+“The question is, what was on the odometer when I first looked?”

+Write a Python program that tests all the six-digit numbers and prints any numbers that satisfy these requirements.